mrsarm/pose/Run-CI-envs.md

-Git branches can have names like "feature-brand-color" that are compatible with image tag names in Docker, but can also have names like "feature/brand-color" which is not, because the symbol "/" is not allowed in tag names.
+Git branches can have names like "feature-brand-color" that are compatible with image tag names in Docker, but can also have names like "feature/brand-color" which is not, because the symbol "/" is not allowed in Docker tag names.
 You can get a "slug" version when tagging an image:

 ```shell
 user@linuxl:webapp [feature/brand-color] $ pose slug